 In a sense, I think of Kotetsu as the “old technology” that still retains the struggles of growing up in a place where people with superpowers were shunned.
 He lived in a world where Hero TV was only just starting to make a name for itself and where technology wasn’t as advanced as it is now that he’s “an old man”

 While everyone else keeps working towards the next big piece of technology (and don’t care for the sense of ethics that is being lost), Kotetsu is fine with inspiring his coworkers and his fans to be good humanitarians.
 This sense of justice has saved his friends on multiple occasions and has made them happier people

-Blue Rose had been struggling for a long time over why she should continue being a hero when she just really wanted to sing, and it was only after Kotetsu’s constant butting in that she found her way.
-Barnaby had been consumed by hatred for his parents’ murder and didn’t care to what lengths he had to go to avenge them, but Kotetsu helped him on his journey, which made Kotetsu one of the first people he could truly trust.
-When everyone forgot about him (courtesy of the bad guy because yeah, even he realized how awesome Kotetsu is), Kotetsu never lost faith in his friends and even turned to his old hero suit for help
+For example, Blue Rose had been struggling for a long time over why she should continue being a hero when she just really wanted to sing, and it was only after Kotetsu’s constant butting in that she found her way.
+Barnaby had been consumed by hatred for his parents’ murder and didn’t care to what lengths he had to go to avenge them, but Kotetsu helped him on his journey, which made Kotetsu one of the first people Barnaby could truly trust.
+When everyone forgot about him (courtesy of the bad guy because yeah, even he realized how awesome Kotetsu was), Kotetsu never lost faith in his friends and even turned to his old hero suit for help